polynomialspace/cveindex/README.md

         def __init__(self, src="somename", url=None, path="data/somename", cves=None):
                 super().__init__(src, url, path, cves)
         def Get(self):
-                # Whatever code to parse the data
+                # Whatever code to parse and the data
 ```
+See `sources/skel/main.py for an example template, and `sources/common.py`
-See `sources/common.py` for the Source class.
+for the Source class.

 This, again, being my first project in python, may be subject to breakage whenever